The Calder\'on problem for third order nonlocal wave equations with time-dependent nonlinearities and potentials: Runge approximation and uniqueness of linear perturbations

 \subsection{Runge approximation}

-Next, using the unique continuation property (UCP) of the fractional Laplacian (see Proposition \ref{prop: basic facts on frac Lap}) and a classical Hahn--Banach argument, we are going to prove the Runge approximation property of solutions to the nonlocal MGT equation.
-But before stating this result, let us make the following definition.
+Next, using the unique continuation property (UCP) of the fractional Laplacian (see Proposition~\ref{prop: basic facts on frac Lap}) together with a classical Hahn--Banach argument, we establish the Runge approximation property for solutions to the nonlocal MGT equation~\eqref{eq: PDE for DN linear}.

+The Runge approximation property plays a key role in the uniqueness proofs of the inverse problems considered in this work.
+Roughly speaking, it allows us to approximate arbitrary square-integrable functions in $\Omega_T$ by solutions generated from exterior data $\varphi \in C_c^\infty(W_T)$, for any open set $W \subset \Omega_e$.
+For instance, when combined with a suitable integral identity (Lemma~\ref{integral}), this property enables the identification of the potential $q$ in the MGT equation from the DN map $\Lambda_q$ (see Section~\ref{sec: determ of q}).

+Before proceeding, let us introduce the time-reversal of a function.
 For any (strongly) measurable map $h\colon (0,T)\to X$, where $X$ is a generic Banach space, we define the measurable map